Top 12 Things You Didn’t Know About the World Food Programme

 7.)
-Nearly 400,000 acres of land was rehabilitated and 4,450 acres of trees was planted under our Food Assistance for Assets initiative in 2020, which improves people’s long-term food security and resilience to climate change.
+Nearly 2 million acres of land and roads were repaired or rehabilitated through our Food Assistance for Assets initiative in 2021, which improves people’s long-term food security and resilience to climate change.

 8.)
 The U.N.
 World Food Programme delivered 4.4 million metric tons of food in 2021, the equivalent weight of 840,000 Asian elephants.

 10.)
-We are the largest cash provider in the humanitarian community. $1.9 billion dollars of assistance was provided this way in 59 countries in 2020.
+We are the largest cash provider in the humanitarian community. $2.3 billion dollars of assistance was provided this way in 2021.
 Cash increases consumer choice and strengthens local markets.

 12.)
 More than 50% of the people we serve are women and girls.
 In 2019, 60% of the participants in our Rural Resilience Initiative were women.
 This enabled 56,102 women across seven countries to better manage their climate risks with insurance policies that protect them from a range of risks to their livelihoods.